codelex-io/figma-exercises/Basic/README.md

  # BASIC EXERCISES

-To complete advanced exercises you will need to use everything you know as well as what you don't yet know about CSS and HTML.
+For most exercises it will be easy to find all the necessary CSS properties to copy the design, but one of the biggest problems is layout.

-It is advised to research [Guide to FLEXBOX](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), [FLEXBOX GRID](http://flexboxgrid.com/) and [Guide to CSS GRID](https://css-tricks.com/snippets/css/complete-guide-grid/) as well as [Positions in CSS](https://css-tricks.com/almanac/properties/p/position/).
+It is advised to research [Guide to FLEXBOX](https://css-tricks.com/snippets/css/a-guide-to-flexbox/), [FLEXBOX GRID](http://flexboxgrid.com/) and [Guide to CSS GRID](https://css-tricks.com/snippets/css/complete-guide-grid/).

 ## How to use FLEXBOX GRID